-Our careers guide about medical writing has been published every year since 2009 and has now been joined in January 2018 by a sister publication, which describes careers in account management.
+Our careers guide about medical writing has been published every year since 2009 and was joined in January 2018 by a sister publication, which describes careers in account management and in June 2018 by a guide about medical writing in HEOR and market access.
+All these guides are now being updated every year.

-This issue includes seven personal profiles written by current specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do, and an up-to-date directory of agency contacts.
+This issue includes eight personal profiles written by current specialists in leading HEOR/market access companies, describing their personal journeys and the day-to-day work they now do.

-The first edition of this careers guide about account management is freely available here, published by Burntsky Ltd in January 2018, and it will now be updated every year.
+The second edition of this careers guide about HEOR and market access medical writing is freely available here, published by Burntsky Ltd in June 2019, and it will now be updated every year.

 From academic to medical writer: a guide to getting started in medical communications